officialyenum/GJLGameParadeSpring2025/README.md

 ## 📣 Feedback & Collaboration

-This is a solo development project, but I’m always open to feedback, ideas, or potential collaboration.
-If you're into Unreal multiplayer games, feel free to [open an issue](#) or fork the project!
+This is a group development project, but We are always open to feedback, ideas, or potential collaboration.
+If you're into Unreal games, feel free to [open an issue](#) or fork the project!

 ---